-- Take a taxi – While it’s the more expensive option, there’s nothing wrong with paying more to get directly where you want to go without having to wait for other passengers.
+- Take a taxi – While it’s the more expensive option, there’s nothing wrong with paying more to get directly where you want to go without waiting for other passengers.

 Weather During Winter in Tahoe

-While it does snow in Lake Tahoe, temperatures don’t always get below freezing.
-In fact, the average temperature in Lake Tahoe in December is 44° F, so you’ll still be warm walking around town with the right clothing.
-The best time to visit Lake Tahoe for snow is anytime in the winter and often late spring as well.
+Similar to Seattle in the winter, while it does snow in Lake Tahoe, temperatures don’t always get below freezing.
+In fact, the average temperature in Lake Tahoe in December is 44° F, so you’ll still be warm walking around town with the proper clothing.
+The best time to visit Lake Tahoe for snow is anytime in the winter and often late spring.

 Just keep in mind that the higher you go up in the mountains for skiing and other Lake Tahoe winter activities, the colder it’ll get.
 The area can also get pretty windy due to the wind coming down from the mountains and blowing off the lake, so layers are a good idea.

 A Lake Tahoe winter can also get massive snow dumps at times, so keep an eye on the forecast and be prepared to wait.
-I once had a fun day of snowboarding planned, only for the sky to dump so much snow that I was snowed in my vacation rental for the day.
-The roads do get cleared on a regular basis, but you’ll want to factor in that everyone will also be trying to get out when you are.
+I once planned a fun day of snowboarding, only for the sky to dump so much snow that I was snowed in my vacation rental for the day.
+The roads get plowed regularly, but you’ll want to factor in that everyone will also try to get out when you are.